IG Design Group (LON:IGR) Stock Price Down 58.2% – Here’s Why

-Separately, Canaccord Genuity Group dropped their price objective on shares of IG Design Group from GBX 325 ($3.95) to GBX 270 ($3.28) and set a “buy” rating on the stock in a report on Thursday, September 26th.
+Separately, Canaccord Genuity Group lowered their price target on shares of IG Design Group from GBX 325 ($3.95) to GBX 270 ($3.28) and set a “buy” rating for the company in a report on Thursday, September 26th.

 IG Design Group Stock Performance